pchaberski/cars/documentation/4_results.md

 [**[Neptune comparison]**](https://ui.neptune.ai/pchaberski/cars/compare?shortId=%5B%22C-50%22%2C%22C-58%22%5D&viewId=ae19164c-ee09-4209-8798-a424142d2082&legendFields=%5B%22shortId%22%5D&legendFieldTypes=%5B%22native%22%5D)

-To make sure that previous choice of the output number of channels made in [4.2.8](#last-layer-size-tests) is still valid after learning rate scheduling introduction, a comparison between the best model (C-50) and the model with 1280 output channels (C-58) was made, with `ReduceLROnPlateau` scheduler for the latter.
+To make sure that the previous choice of the output number of channels made in [4.2.8](#last-layer-size-tests) is still valid after learning rate scheduling introduction, a comparison between the best model (C-50) and the model with 1280 output channels (C-58) was made, with `ReduceLROnPlateau` scheduler for the latter.
 The results confirmed that the reduced number of channels work well applied to the discussed problem, since the model with original `out_channels` showed worse validation accuracy and larger overfitting.

 | Metric                   | C-50   | C-58   |
 |--------------------------|:------:|:------:|